 Mr Michael Yap Kiam Siew was appointed as an Independent Director of Azeus on September 14, 2004.
-He is currently Deputy Chief Executive Officer of the Media Development Authority of Singapore (MDA).
+He is Founder and Chairman of Skyvest International Limited.
+Prior, he was the Deputy Chief Executive Officer of the Media Development Authority of Singapore (MDA).